Background pattern

 No special storage conditions are required.

-Do not use Glucantime after the expiration date that appears on the box after CAD.
+Do not use Glucantime after the expiration date stated on the carton after EXP.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and unused medicines at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and unused medicines.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medicines in the pharmacy's SIGRE collection point.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicines.
+This will help protect the environment.

 Composition of Glucantime

-• The active principle is antimoniato of meglumina.
+• The active ingredient is meglumine antimoniate.
 Each ampoule contains 1,500 mg (equivalent to 405 mg of antimony).

-• The other components are: potassium metabisulphite (E-224), anhydrous sodium sulphite (E-221) and water for injectable preparations.
+• The other ingredients are: potassium metabisulfite (E-224), sodium sulfite anhydrous (E-221), and water for injectable preparations.

-Glucantime is presented in boxes of 10 ampoules of 5 ml.
+Glucantime is available in boxes of 10 ampoules of 5 ml.

 sanofi-aventis, S.A.